JohnCodin/example-repo/README.md

 # Example Repository
-This is a sample repo, hello John!
+This is a sample repo, hello Coders!!!

+This is a second change.